xloem/please-email-me-github/README.md

                                      aria2c,avconv,axel,curl,ffmpeg,httpie,wget
     --external-downloader-args ARGS  Give these arguments to the external downloader
+    --get-comments                   Downloads comments for extractors that do not automatically scrape comments

 ## Filesystem Options:
     -a, --batch-file FILE            File containing URLs to download ('-' for